Liam-Xander/Liam-Xander/README.md

 ### Hi there !👋

-🤓 I'm Xingyu Li (李星宇) from China, currently focusing on UAVs, autonomous vehicles, machine learning, and the development of lightweight maps.
+🤓 I'm Xingyu Li (李星宇) from China, and I'm currently focusing on UAVs, autonomous vehicles, machine learning, and lightweight mapping based on ML.